QED-DeveloperPortal/qed-developer-portal-public/_posts/2025/2025-02-06-product-canvas-guide-fc1ae4.md

 ---
-title: "LiveDoc generation process"
+title: "The LiveDoc report generation process"
 slug: "product-canvas-guide-fc1ae4"
 author: jeny-amatya-qed
 categories: Public
 classification: Public
 tags: [opinion,getting-started]
 date: 2025-02-06 06:10:58
-updatedBy: jeny-amatya-qed
+updatedBy: Joyclyn
-updated: 2025-02-10 07:13:27
+updated: 2025-03-20 05:40:17
 likes: 0
 ---

-# LiveDoc Generation workflow in Developer Portal application
+# LiveDoc report generation process

 ## Overview

+The LiveDoc feature of the Developer Portal allows you to have a dynamically generated report that summarises your GitHub code repository (DevOps service coming soon!).

-One of the crucial feature of the Developer Portal application is to automatically generate LiveDocs, which are dynamic summaries of GitHub repositories.
-The Developer Portal is built with a C# API backend, hosted as a static web app in Azure, and features a Jekyll-based frontend.
-The LiveDoc feature extracts relevant data from a given repository, including repository stats, contributor information, and product vision, to create a well-organized Markdown file.
+We built the LiveDoc service with a C# API backend, hosted as a static web app in Azure, and featuring a Jekyll-based frontend.
+The LiveDoc feature extracts relevant data from a given repository, including repository stats, contributor information, and product vision, to create a well-organised Markdown file.

 ### Key information extracted for LiveDoc:
 - **Repository stats**: Primary languages used, file count, lines of code, last updated date.